Dishwashing liquid: Domestic uses

-Industrial Usage
+Industrial uses

-Dishwashing liquid for inspecting equipment under pressure for leaks, such as propane fittings.
+Dishwashing liquid is used for inspecting equipment under pressure for leaks, such as propane fittings.
 It can also be used for inspecting pneumatic tires for flats, as well as for quality assurance during the installation process, and as a mounting bead lubricant.
 Dishwashing liquid can also treat birds in oil spills.

 Market share

-Currently, market research companies like Euromonitor and Grand View Research collect data on different brands' market share.
+Market research companies like Euromonitor and Grand View Research collect data on different brands' market share.

-Euromonitor International collects market trends of many big brands like Procter and Gamble, Colgate-Palmolive, Henkel, Reckitt Benckiser, Unilever, Ajax.
+Euromonitor International collects market trends of many big brands like Procter and Gamble, Colgate-Palmolive, Henkel, Reckitt Benckiser, Unilever, and Ajax.

-For example, according to Euromonitor International, in 2013, Reckitt Benckiser held the highest retail value share percentages in nine countries: Italy (31%), Spain (29%); with the Finish brand: Australia (38%), New Zealand (38%), Austria (32%), Ireland (29%), and Israel (27%); Denmark (30%) with the Neophos brand; and Portugal (22%) with the Calgonit brand.
+For example, according to Euromonitor International, in 2013 Reckitt Benckiser held the highest retail value share percentages in nine countries: Italy (31%) and Spain (29%) with the Finish brand; Australia (38%), New Zealand (38%), Austria (32%), Ireland (29%), and Israel (27%), and Denmark (30%) with the Neophos brand; and Portugal (22%) with the Calgonit brand.

-As of 2025, the global dishwashing liquids market is approximately valued at US$18 billion.
+As of 2025, the global dishwashing liquids market is valued at approximately US$18 billion.